Nickssingh/SMOTE-Unbalanced-Data-Bank-Marketing/README.md

 _Machine Learning Models and Results_

-1. We created Logistic Regression and Decision Tree models on the unbalanced training data and calculated their accuracies, sensitivities, and specificities.
+1. I created Logistic Regression and Decision Tree models on the unbalanced training data and calculated their accuracies, sensitivities, and specificities.

 2. On the training data, we then used SMOTE to over-sample the minority class (1) and under-sample the majority class (0).

 ![](SMOTE_Images/SMOTEd.png)

-3. We created the Logistic Regression and Decision Tree models on SMOTEd training data (balanced), and then again compared the results with the models created earlier on the unbalanced data. **The results are from the test data**.
+3. I created the Logistic Regression and Decision Tree models on SMOTEd training data (balanced), and then again compared the results with the models created earlier on the unbalanced data. **The results are from the test data**.

 **Logistic Regression:**
 Sensitivity improved by about 36 percentage points.